kfickle/PIP-DES/README.md

 # PIP-DES

-PIP **D**evelopment **E**nvironment **S**etup is a collection of node.js packages, starter files, and directory structure for the PIP project.
-For a breakdown of project configurations and development dependencies, please refer to the "devDependencies" section in the package.json file located in the root directory of this repo.
+This repository is a collection of node.js packages, starter files, and recommended software for the PIP project.

 ## Software Requirements (and recommendations)